ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - **Comparative Analysis**: Compare the energy consumption of different types of applications (and code patterns) running on different Java Virtual Machines (JVM), to identify variations and determine which JVMs are more energy-efficient.
 - **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall energy consumption.
-- **Performance-Optimized Power Efficiency**: Investigate how energy consumption correlates with system performance.
+- **Performance-Optimized Power Efficiency**: Investigate how energy consumption correlates with JVM performance.

 >  Please note that this analysis **does not primarily focus on JVM performance comparison**.
 The intention is to understand the energy consumption of a JVM under specific loading factors rather than determining the fastest JVM.
 Therefore, please refrain from viewing it solely from a performance standpoint.
 All throughput-related plots are included to provide complementary insights into how a JVM behaves under different loads, enabling relevant power consumption measurements.